top of page

 TF3

 TF3 members have prepared this guidance document to help authorities and transport operators navigate the challenges of implementing a multi-operator contactless transport scheme (i.e. where contactless payment card and mobile payment apps can be used to pay for multiple journeys with different operators each day and only pay one charge).
-It is based on our collective knowledge and experience with existing schemes including TfL in London.
-This high level guidance provides an introduction, essential background information and pointers on getting started while avoiding pitfalls.
+This high-level guidance provides an introduction, essential background information and pointers on getting started while avoiding pitfalls.
 It does not go into detail about specific solutions which may differ between suppliers.
 The existence of more detailed guidance and standards is explained which apply to all solutions.
-Consideration for coping with adjacent schemes, including rail journeys and out of area travel is highlighted.
+Consideration for debt management, use of Payment Account Reference, coping with adjacent schemes, including rail journeys and handling out of area travel is highlighted.
 The ability to perform revenue protection and managing the financial risk is covered.
 The guidance concludes with advice on implementing a scheme and preparing to go live including initial monitoring and support.

 While STAG cannot accept any responsibility for decisions made based on this guidance, it should help the audience make better informed and timely plans and arrangements for multi-operator schemes.
 STAG welcomes feedback and questions about the guidance.
-To get a copy of the guidance please contact us.
+To obtain a copy of the latest guidance please contact us

 bottom of page